-You’ll spend lots of time on these websites this year – whether you’re inputting your primary application, adding programs for submissions, or checking the status of your applications – so take some time now to register with and explore them.
-In particular, look at their guidelines for completing your applications:
+You’ll spend lots of time on these websites this year – whether you’re inputting your primary application, adding programs for submissions, or checking the status of your applications – so take time now to explore them.

 Applying to medical school is expensive, and each program you target comes with a hefty price tag.
 But don’t let the costs unfairly limit your choices.
 The Association of American Medical Colleges (AAMC) Fee Assistance Program and the AACOMAS Application Fee Waiver can help defer the costs of applications and the MCAT.

-4. Register for the MCAT.
+3. Register for the MCAT.

 If you’re waiting to get your MCAT score before submitting your application, don’t!
 You only need your MCAT score to identify your target schools.
 Submit everything else for verification as early as possible.
 This will make the process go much more quickly once your scores are available.